Website | Service Status | Release Notes

 Let be:

-The weights $w^* \in [0,1]^{n}$ of a subset resampling-based mean-variance efficient portfolio are computed through the following procedure:
+The weights $w^* \in [0,1]^{n}$ of the subset resampling-based mean-variance efficient portfolio are computed through the following procedure:

 3. For $b = 1..n_B$ do